Financial technology: Revenue models

 Subscription and freemium models allow companies to offer basic services at no cost while charging for advanced features or premium tiers.
 This approach is common among digital banks and financial management platforms.
 In the business-to-business (B2B) sector, usage-based pricing is prevalent, especially for API services.
 Financial technology infrastructure providers often charge based on the volume of API calls or transactions processed, enabling other businesses to access specialized financial services without developing them internally.

 Interest-based revenue is crucial for many financial technology companies, particularly in the banking and lending sectors.
 Digital banks and investment platforms typically earn interest on customer deposits and cash balances.
 Lending platforms often combine interest revenue with loan sales, selling portions of their loan portfolios to other institutions or investors.

 Data-driven revenue models, while potentially lucrative, have faced increasing scrutiny and regulation.
 Some firms engage in data monetization, selling aggregated or anonymized user data to third parties.
 However, this practice has raised privacy concerns and regulatory challenges.
 A less controversial approach involves leveraging user data for targeted advertising and lead generation, earning revenue through product recommendations and referral fees while providing free services to users.

 Some revenue models, such as payment for order flow (PFOF) used by certain brokerage firms, occupy a regulatory gray area.
 While PFOF allows for commission-free trades, potentially benefiting retail investors, it has faced scrutiny due to concerns about conflicts of interest and best execution practices.

+Infrastructure

+Modern financial technology depends on a shared layer of technical infrastructure that enables applications, banks, and third-party providers to exchange data and initiate transactions securely.
+Central to this infrastructure are standardised application programming interfaces (APIs), which allow software systems to communicate with one another without exposing underlying code or data directly.
+The security of these integrations is governed by protocols such as OAuth 2.0 and OpenID Connect, and in financial services specifically by the Financial-grade API (FAPI) standard — a security profile developed by the OpenID Foundation that defines how APIs handling sensitive financial data must authenticate clients, manage consent, and ensure non-repudiation of transactions.

+Open banking represents the most significant regulatory formalisation of this API infrastructure to date.
+Under open banking frameworks, banks are required to expose customer account data and payment services to authorised third parties via standardised APIs, subject to explicit customer consent.
+The model was first mandated at scale by the European Union's revised Payment Services Directive (PSD2) in 2018 and the UK's Open Banking Standard, established following a 2016 Competition and Markets Authority ruling.
+Comparable frameworks have since been adopted globally, including the Financial Data Exchange (FDX) standard in the United States and the Consumer Data Right (CDR) in Australia, though these differ in terminology, technical standards, and implementation model.
+By 2024, the global open banking market was valued at approximately $31.6 billion and is projected to reach $135 billion by 2030.